Human presence in space: Human presence observed from space

 Earth observation has been one of the first missions of spaceflight, resulting in a dense contemporary presence of Earth observation satellites, having a wealth of uses and benefits for life on Earth.

 Viewing human presence from space, particularly by humans directly, has been reported by some astronauts to cause a cognitive shift in perception, especially while viewing the Earth from outer space, this effect has been called the overview effect.
-A planetary understanding of life on Earth has given rise to an understandig of Earth as homeworld with a precious ecosystem, which we need to take care of, as famously described in Terre-Patrie (1993) by Edgar Morin or Carl Sagan in his description of Earth as a Pale Blue Dot in space.
+A planetary understanding of life on Earth has given rise to an understanding of Earth as homeworld with a precious ecosystem, which we need to take care of, as famously described in Terre-Patrie (1993) by Edgar Morin or Carl Sagan in his description of Earth as a Pale Blue Dot in space.

-Observation of space from space
+Perception of space from space

+View from International Space Station, showing the yellow-green airglow of Earth's ionosphere with the Milky Way in the background.